Divyanshu-0707/Notes-Sharing-Portal/ReadMe.txt

 ----------------------------------------------------
 1) Open your browser and go to **http://localhost/phpmyadmin**
 2) Look for an **Import** tab, choose **schema.sql**, then click **Go**.
-   Job done—this file builds a tiny database called *notes_portal* with the **notes** table the site expects. :contentReference[oaicite:3]{index=3}
+   Job done—this file builds a tiny database called *learn_dev* with the **notes** table the site expects. :contentReference[oaicite:3]{index=3}

 ----------------------------------------------------